Splendor-Protocol/splendor-blockchain-v4/auto-start/AUTO_START_SERVICE_GUIDE.md

 # Auto-Start Service Setup Guide

 ## What This Does
-- ✅ Automatically starts your validator after server reboots
+- ✅ Automatically starts your validator/RPC after server reboots
-- ✅ Creates a systemd service that manages your validator
+- ✅ Creates a systemd service that manages your node
-- ✅ Ensures validator restarts if it crashes
+- ✅ Ensures your node restarts if it crashes

 ## Prerequisites
 - Your validator must be working properly first